redlibrarian/redlibrarian.github.io/_posts/2019-10-13-commmunity-value-worth.markdown

 cash/exchange relationship - a contract - and therefore carries no social, political, or moral charge, is a precept of capitalism in general and neoliberal capitalism in particular.
-What the library doesn't understand is that while they are operating firmly in the mode of a value-free exchange relationship, this human community of which they are a part sees things very differently indeed.
+What the library doesn't understand is that while it is operating firmly in the mode of a value-free exchange relationship, the human community of which it is a part sees things very differently indeed.

 In terms of community support, this is upheld by VPL's own set of [core values](https://www.vpl.ca/about), which includes "community-led